tomyg151/Data-Analysis-Projects/Eurovision 12 Points Voting Analysis/README.md

 Do the 12-point voting patterns in the Eurovision Song Contest indicate a persistent bias among countries, or do they demonstrate diversity and evolving trends over time?

-** Data Collection

-We scraped data from Wikipedia, extracting tables showing how many points each country gave to others (based on jury votes).
-Our main focus was on which country each country awarded its 12 points to.

 ### Data period
 **Years analyzed:** 2010–2025 (excluding 2020 since there was no contest due to COVID-19).